BAK2K3/covid-dashboard/README.md

 * Thank you to my wife, for her relentless patience and support.
 * Thank you to my mentor, Dick Vlaanderen, for his encouragement and guidance.
 * Thank you to Jim Morel, the current Slack Channel Lead for the User Centric Frontend Development, and Bim Williams, a CI Alumni, for the time they've taken throughout the development process to discuss and brainstorm with me.
-* Thank you to Daisy McGirr for the time she took to discuss the practical application of unit testing.
+* Thank you to Daisy McGirr for the time she took to discuss the practical application of unit testing with me.
 * Thank you to the active Slack users who take part in the regular group calls.

 ---